 5. Enjoy the nearby Rio Blanco and Rio Negro

 Do not miss out on the pristine beauty of Rio Blanco, with its peaceful turquoise blue water feeding on the majestic Oropendola Waterfall.
 It is a perfect place to relax after a long hike in the Rincon de la Vieja National Park.

 If your adrenaline-filled self is still longing for more adventure, go tubing and conquer the five-kilometer class II and III rapids of Rio Negro.
 The activity is a combination of both relaxation and fun because the waters are easy to navigate.
 Because of that, you’ll have plenty of time to marvel at the tropical paradise surrounding you.

 How to get to Rincon de la Vieja National Park

 No public buses are going to the national park.
 From Libería, you have to drive five kilometers up north to the Inter-American Highway and then turn right towards Curubande.
 Follow the road for 17 kilometers.

-I personally stayed at Curubande and got a lift at 6 AM from some locals who are working on a project near the national park.
+I stayed at Curubande and got a lift at 6 AM from some locals working on a project near the national park.
 On my way back, I got a lift from a truck driver.
 Hitchhiking is quite normal in this area.
 When you are traveling on a budget, that could be a good option for you.

 When to visit Rincon de la Vieja National Park

 The best time to visit Rincon de la Vieja National Park is from December to February.
 There is less rainfall during this time – yet still enough to keep the rainforest lush and thriving.
 The park, though, is stunning and accessible all year round.